Loneliness is marked by a sense of isolation.

 Solitude, on the other hand, is a state of being alone without being lonely and can lead to self-awareness.

 Solitude suggests peacefulness stemming from a state of inner richness.
 It is a means of enjoying the quiet and whatever it brings that is satisfying and from which we draw sustenance.
 It is something we cultivate.
-Solitude is refreshing; an opportunity to renew ourselves.
+Solitude is refreshing; it’s an opportunity to renew ourselves.
 In other words, it replenishes us.

 Solitude is something you choose.